 On Google, PPC campaigns guarantee that potential buyers will see a link to your page when they enter search terms that match the terms of your campaign.
 But because you’re paying Google each time a person clicks on your result, the payoff to you should be high.

 This is why ecommerce marketers often register with Google AdWords and promote their product pages through PPC campaigns.
-The campaign puts searchers right in front of the business’s product when they click on a paid result, increasing the likelihood that the searcher will make a purchase before leaving the business’s website.
+The campaign puts searchers right in front of the business’s product when they click on a paid result, increasing the likelihood that the searcher will purchase before leaving the business’s website.

 Email Marketing